 “4 a.m. is when it really starts to get to you,” says artist Saul Grey-Hildenbrand.
 “That’s when you really start questioning your sanity.”

-Doing anything for 24 hours straight is pushing human limits, but there’s a special place for drawing, as a select group of Santa Barbara artists will find out this weekend when Contemporary Arts Forum hosts its first annual “From Dusk ’til Drawn” to raise money for CAF’s budget.
+Doing anything for 24 hours straight is pushing human limits, but there’s a special place for drawing, as a select group of Santa Barbara artists, who may want to know how to start a drawing business real soon, will find out this weekend when Contemporary Arts Forum hosts its first annual “From Dusk ’til Drawn” to raise money for CAF’s budget.

 From 6 p.m.
 Friday to 6 p.m.
 Saturday, 20 artists will hunker down and draw, draw, draw.
 They will be joined at varying intervals by other artists, including children, who only want to work for a few hours.
 As the works are finished, Forum assistants will place the drawings up on the walls for purchase.
 Price points range from $25 to $300, and artists get 50 percent of their profits.

 “The money goes right back into exhibition and artists’ hands,” artist Valerie Velasquez says.
 “It goes right back into keeping the lights on.
 We also thought it would be a good way to incorporate the staff, who are also artists.”

 There will be 20 “headliner” artists, who have vowed to put in the full 24 hours, including Gray-Hildenbrand, Ethan Turpin, Ross Brenner, Julia Ford, Carlos Grano, Phrankie Guerrero, Inga Guzyte, Linda Saccoccio, Warren Schultheis and more.

 While this is CAF’s first Dusk ’til Drawn, it marks co-curator Gray-Hildenbrand’s 10th foray into marathon drawing, a concept he came up with some time ago.